-Based on the review of copies of such reports furnished to us and written representations that no other reports were required, we believe that, during 2017, the Reporting Persons timely complied with all Section 16(a) filing requirements applicable to them.
+Based on the review of copies of such reports furnished to us and written representations that no other reports were required, we believe that, during 2018, the Reporting Persons timely complied with all Section 16(a) filing requirements applicable to them, except that Mr. Lara filed one late report with respect to his initial holdings.